jerseysu/java-cucumber-web-test/README.md

 ```
 Scenario Outline: Searching a keyword
-    Given I am on google.com
+    Given I go to google
-    When I search <food>
+    When I search "<food>"
-    Then I should see results
+    Then I should see "<food>"

     Examples:
     | food    |